Lim Min-hyeok

-Lim Min-hyeok (Korean: 임민혁; born 5 March 1997) is a South Korean football midfielder who plays for Busan IPark in K League 2.
+Lim Min-hyeok (Korean: 임민혁; born 5 March 1997) is a South Korean football midfielder who plays for FC Anyang on loan from Busan IPark in K League 2.

 Club career

 Lim played college football for Suwon Technical High School.

 Lim joined FC Seoul in 2016 and made his league debut against Jeju United on 24 July 2016.
 In the game, he was sent off after getting two yellow cards.